alexanderwalford-official/SurvivalCraft/README.md

 </br>
 </br>
 ### About This Project
-This project was originally developed for a university post-graduate assignment where we had to develop a video game using object oriented programming in Java... and let's just say that I enjoyed it.
+This project was originally developed for a university under-graduate assignment where we had to develop a video game using object oriented programming in Java... and let's just say that I enjoyed it.
 Therefore, I am trying to work on this project whenever I get some spare time and I welcome anyone with spare time of their own to also work on this project.
 </br>
 </br>
 ### Technical Specifications